syedarmani/syedarmani.github.io/_pages/cv.md

 * Jan 2013 - Oct 2017: Senior Technical Consultant <br />
   Hastexo Professional Services GmbH –– Traiskirchen, Austria

-  * Worked as a remote employee in a distributed team.
+  * Worked remotely in a globally distributed team.
-  * Provided consulting services and support to customers on OpenStack, Ceph and Linux HA.
+  * Provided consulting services to customers on OpenStack, Ceph and Linux HA.
+  * Executed on-site/remote deployments of OpenStack and Ceph.
-  * Engaged in pre-sales activities and price negotiations with customers..
+  * Engaged in pre-sales activities and price negotiations with customers.
   * Wrote and reviewed statement of works for customers.
   * Training course development and systems development.
   * Reported bugs and contributed code to OpenStack projects.